JETTE SATIN

 KORLA PANDIT AND JETTE SATIN

-The Pandits created the name and persona "Jette Satin" for Gerri, and saw to it she recorded several songs with Korla on the Vita label.
-Those songs include: Lover Come Back To Me, It's A Sin To Tell A Lie, Remembering, There's A Story Goin' Round, Tonight You Belong To Me and You Belong To My Heart.
+The Pandits created the name and persona "Jette Satin" for Gerri Garcia.
+It is very likely that Korla and Jette started their actual collaboration in early 1951.
+The amount of songs Korla recorded with Jette is limited and were all released on Vita records.
+Those songs include: Lover Come Back To Me, It's A Sin To Tell A Lie, Remembering, There's A Story Goin' Round, Tonight You Belong To Me, You Belong To My Heart and the material that ended up on the Vita album Merry Xmas.
 As far as we know these are the only songs on which she was accompanied by Korla Pandit on piano and organ.
-It is unknown if Jette Satin recorded any other material under this, her own or another name.
+Recently we discovered that Jette/Gerri also recorded under the name Jeril Deane.
+One of her singles as Jeril Deane was released in 1954 on Vita records.
+No doubt this was Korla’s doing, returning the favour.
+For a, most likely, incomplete discography, please see below.

 JETTE SATIN DISCOGRAPHY